openfl/www.openfl.org/learn/index.md

 Welcome!
 Before getting started, be sure that you [download and install](/download/) OpenFL.

-With OpenFL installed and running, you can get up and going with included [sample](docs/command-line-tools/samples/) project, or create your own project by following a [tutorial](tutorials/creating-your-first-project/) or using a [blank template](docs/command-line-tools/create-new-project/).
+With OpenFL installed and running, you can get up and going with included [sample](docs/command-line-tools/samples/) projects, or create your own project by following a [tutorial](tutorials/creating-your-first-project/) or using a [blank template](docs/command-line-tools/create-new-project/).

 ## Fundamentals